markus1bauer/2022_waste_bricks_trees/README.md

 ## Content of the repository

 1. __Data__: the folder `data` contains
-    * The raw and processed data files of the first and second sub-experiment with the dependent metadata files (.csv)
+    * The raw and processed data files of both experiments with the dependent metadata files (.csv)

 2. __Images__: the folder `images` contains
     * The images of the grain size distribution (.tiff)